MohamedTaha-01/reimplement-jest/README.md

 # Jest reimplementation
-Small reimplementation of the Jest testing framework, for learning purposes.
+Small reimplementation of the Jest testing framework.
 Work in progress.

 Current functions reimplemented: